NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/spirit-bulb-(greater).md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "spirit-bulb-(greater)"
 aliases: "Spirit Bulb (Greater)"
 source: "Pathfinder GM Core"
 pg: ""
-rarity: ""
+rarity: "Uncommon"
 trait01: "consumable"
 trait02: "magical"
 trait03: "plant"
-trait04: "uncommon"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 12
 weight:
 value: "300"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "**Activate** `pf2:2` (concentrate, manipulate)  * * *  This magical bulb is harvested from an ancient grove rich in primal plant magic.
+description: "**Activate** `pf2:2` (concentrate, manipulate)  * * *  This magical
+  bulb is harvested from an ancient grove rich in primal plant magic.
 When you activate the bulb, you either eat it to have it cast a 6th-rank [[Spells/Plant Form|Plant Form]] spell affecting you, or plant it in the ground next to you to have it cast a 6th-rank [[Spells/Summon Plant or Fungus|Summon Plant or Fungus]] spell.
 If you choose the summoning option, the plant or fungus appears where you planted the bulb, and you can Sustain the activation to keep control of the creature."
 powerTitle1:
 actionEconomy1:
 type1: